February 28, 2001

-If your publication, radio or television station offers a calendar of community events, you may want to include news of the following two events.
+If your publication, radio or television station offers a calendar of community events, you may want to include news of the following workshop.

-Energy Commission staff will conduct a workshop to discuss the proposed Nueva Azalea Power Plant Project as follows:
+California Energy Commission staff will conduct a data response workshop to discuss the proposed Nueva Azalea Power Plant Project as follows:

-The purpose of this workshop is to discuss the responses to data requests from the Energy Commission staff and Intervenors related to the Application for Certification process.
-Data Response areas will include, but not be limited to: air quality, alternatives, cultural resources, land use, public health, noise, socioeconomics, traffic and transportation, soil and water resources, visual resources, and waste management.
+This workshop is being held to discuss the responses to data requests from the Energy Commission staff and Intervenors related to the Application for Certification process.
+Data response areas will include: air quality, alternatives, cultural resources, hazardous materials, land use, public health, noise, socioeconomics, traffic and transportation, soil and water resources, visual resources, and waste management.

 The applicant, EM-One Power Station LLC, is proposing to construct the Nueva Azalea Power Plant Project, a 550-megawatt, natural gas-fired combined cycle power plant on a 13.5-acre site in the City of South Gate at the eastern edge of the city limits.
 The site is bound by Southern Avenue on the north, East Frontage Road of the 710 Interstate Freeway on the west, Garfield Avenue and Miller Way on the east, and other developed industrial properties on portions of the south, east and west.

 The public is encouraged to participate and will have the opportunity to provide comments and ask questions during the workshop.
 Persons requiring information on how to participate in the Energy Commission's review of the proposed project should contact Roberta Mendonca, the Energy Commission's Public Adviser, at (916) 654-4489 or toll free in California at (800) 822-6228, or by e-mail at email@example.com.

 The Commission's Web Site contains current information on the proposed project at